kew6688/MicroNuclei_Detection/README.md

 After downloading the model, the usage of the end-to-end pipeline is described below.

 ## Usage:
 Automated pipeline to process images.
-Further details will be add.

  This includes
  - predict counts of micronuclei